James Alexander Chiles: Legal practice

 Chiles v.
-Chesapeake & O R CO
+Chesapeake & Ohio Railway

-In 1903, Chiles purchased a first class ticket from Washington D.C. to Lexington, Kentucky on the Chesapeake and Ohio Railroad.
+In 1903, Chiles purchased a first class ticket from Washington D.C. to Lexington, Kentucky on the Chesapeake and Ohio Railway (Chesapeake & O R CO).
 The train did not run all the way from Washington, D.C. to Lexington, first stopping in Ashland, Kentucky.
 It is here where Chiles entered a car reserved only for whites only.
 He was asked by the brakesman to go into the colored department of the train, which he declined to do.
 The conductor then asked Chiles to seat himself in the colored section of the train in accordance with the regulations of the O R CO.
 He refused on the grounds that he had bought a first class ticket from Washington, D.C to Lexington.
 He was then forcibly escorted to the colored train car, leading Chiles to challenge this decision as a violation of his Constitutional rights.

-The “colored” car was established by Kentucky’s Separate Coach Law, which stated that black and white train passengers were to ride in separate train cars in 1892.
+The "colored" car was established by Kentucky's Separate Coach Law, which stated that black and white train passengers were to ride in separate train cars in 1892.
 Chiles had claimed that the Separate Coach Law did not apply to him and his interstate commerce laws were being violated.
 Taking his case to the Circuit Court of Fayette County, Kentucky, Chiles lost his case and was granted no compensation.
 It was determined that because of Ashland to Lexington, the state could uphold the Separate Coach Law determining that the cars were equal for both black and white passengers with the same conveniences being provided in each and that Chiles must obey the rules and regulations of the railroad company.
 He requested a new trial, which was denied.
 In 1907, Chiles appealed the decision taking it to the Kentucky Court of Appeals and won damages to the amount of $100 because of his seat being moved from first class into the unequal colored train car, escorted by a police officer after protest.

 Chiles decided to again challenge the decision he was granted claiming violation of separate but equal laws, claiming he was forced to move to an unequal Jim Crow car.
 Chiles protested that class, not race, should be the determining factor in the law as he had the economic capacity to ride in first class and purchased himself a ticket.
 Chiles then took the case to the United States Supreme Court where the case was argued April 18, 1910.
 On May 10, 1910, the Supreme Court upheld the Kentucky Court of Appeals decision arguing that a state railroad company has the right to establish regulations which required white and black passengers to reside in separate train cars.